 Before starting with the list of technologies, let us first see the broad classification of all these technologies.

 They can mainly be classified into four domains.

 - Data mining

-6. ElasticSearch: This is a very important tool today when it comes to searching.
-This forms an essential component of the ELK stack i.e. the elastic search, Logstash, and Kibana.
-ElasticSearch is a Lucene library-based search engine which is similar to Solr and is used to provide a purely distributed, full-text search engine which is multi-tenant capable.
+6. ElasticSearch: This is a very important tool today for searching.
+This forms an essential component of the ELK stack, i.e., the elastic search, Logstash, and Kibana.
+ElasticSearch, a search engine based on the Lucene library, resembles Solr and serves as a fully distributed, multi-tenant capable full-text search engine.
 It has a list of schema-free JSON documents and an HTTP web interface.
-It is written in the language JAVA and is developed by Elastic company in the company 2012.
-The names of a few companies which make use of elasticsearch are: LinkedIn, StackOverflow, Netflix, facebook, google, Accenture, etc.
+It is written in the language JAVA and was developed by Elastic company in the company 2012.
+The names of a few companies that use Elasticsearch are LinkedIn, StackOverflow, Netflix, Facebook, Google, Accenture, etc.

 Let us now discuss the technologies related to Data Visualization.

 14. Tableau: It is the fastest and most powerful growing data visualization tool used in business intelligence.
 Tableau, a powerful tool for rapid data analysis, enables the creation of visualizations in the form of Worksheets and dashboards.
 Tableau company developed it in 2013, and its programming languages include Python, C++, Java, and C. Companies that use Tableau are QlikQ, Oracle Hyperion, Cognos, etc.

 These are the emerging technologies that help applications run in Linux containers.
 Docker is an open-source collection of tools that help you “Build, Ship, and Run Any App, Anywhere”.

 Kubernetes is also an open-source container/orchestration platform, allowing large numbers of containers to work together in harmony.
 This ultimately reduces the operational burden.